 Researchers awarded funding under the new Horizon Europe programme will be required to deliver a data management plan within 6 months of the project start date, informed by FAIR principles and a commitment to preserve data "as open as possible; as closed as necessary".

-See the MRC's Guidance for Researchers on the website above for advice about patient confidentiality, consent forms, supporting material and more.
+See MRC Guidance for the UKRI Funding Service (2024) for tips about "How to write your data management plan"; also their Guidance for Sharing Data About People (2023) for advice about patient confidentiality, consent forms, supporting material and more.

 NERC Data Policy (2019):